 Now, two of our children, the first two, have clearly inherited my superior genes, as they kick off their shoes the minute they step inside the front door.
 While this means that I am constantly picking up discarded shoes, at least they are not transporting dirt and grime throughout my house.

-But I have met my match with Rebecca.
-Clearly her father’s daughter, as if looking just like his side of the family isn’t rude enough, the child INSISTS upon wearing shoes at all times — even with her pajamas, and even when wading in the swimming pool.
+But I have met my match with R. Clearly her father’s daughter, as if looking just like his side of the family isn’t rude enough, the child INSISTS upon wearing shoes at all times — even with her pajamas, and even when wading in the swimming pool.
 ALL.
 THE.
 TIME.

 If her Crocs are available, she puts them on herself.
 Or, if it’s her buckled sandals she happens across, she will bring them to me and beg in her fussy 19-month-old way until I stop what I’m doing and put them on her chubby little feet.